Palm Beach and West Palm Beach Securities Litigation & Arbitration Lawyer

 Unfortunately, wealth and success attracts financial fraud.
 In recent history, Bernie Madoff and Robert Shapiro have perpetrated billion dollar ponzi schemes and operated fraudulent enterprises that have ravaged wealthy communities, including Palm Beach and West Palm Beach.
 There are a also multitude of brokerage firms, financial institutions and private banks that have a presence in West Palm Beach and Palm Beach.
 These financial institutions employ financial advisors and investment professionals that have a legal obligation to put your interests ahead of their own.
 When money is involved, unfortunately, this does not always happen.

-The Wolper Law Firm Has A Unique Pedigree
+The Wolper Law Firm, P.A.
+Has A Unique Pedigree

-The Wolper Law Firm works on a contingency basis, meaning we don’t earn a fee unless you recover money.
+The Wolper Law Firm, P.A. works on a contingency basis, meaning we don’t earn a fee unless you recover money.
 We are truly your partner in success.

 What Duties Are Owed To Me By My Financial Advisor?